AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *stdlib*

-These are the stdlib stubs.
-Typeshed's stdlib stubs are generally fairly up to date, and tested against all currently supported Python versions in CI.
+These are typeshed's stubs for the standard library.
+Typeshed's stdlib stubs are generally fairly up to date, and are tested against all currently supported Python versions in typeshed's CI.

 ### Upload status: *not currently uploaded*